 7 – The Greeks also saw the eagle as a ‘solar’ animal, symbolic of virility as well as authority and rulership.
 Shown with a thunderbolt in each talon, it could be seen as symbolising sexual energy as well as the strength, courage and fearlessness of a warrior.

 8 – The Celts associated the eagle with water, perhaps because they would have seen both sea eagles and other species fishing off their coasts.
-This would have included watching the eagle’s amazing ability to see down into the water clearly from enormous heights, something that might become associated with the scrying that was a large part of their culture.
+This would have included watching the eagle’s amazing ability to see down into the water clearly from enormous heights, something that might become associated with a large part of their culture.

 9 – In Alchemy, the eagle was seen as a representation of the original matter at the start of the alchemical process; for the alchemists, the eagle fans the fire with its wings, encouraging the development of the new matter as it is created from the original matter.